lnodaba/DaprPOC.Sapi/README.md

 1) Create as many project as you want in visual studio.
 2) Dockerize the APPs in visual studio.
 3) Add Docker compose support for the projects in visual studio.
+ You might want to add your custom port bindings in the compose override.

 4) Add centralized logging so we can see the logs for the cluster

 ```